USA Call/Text:

 What is the best sleep position for stamina?

-Sleeping on your back or side with proper neck and spine support helps reduce strain and ensures deeper rest, improving recovery and stamina the next day.
+Sleeping on your back or side with proper neck and spine support helps reduce strain and ensures a deeper rest, which in turn improves recovery and stamina the next day.
 Sleeping on the stomach can strain the spine.

 Does sleeping more than 9 hours boost stamina?

 No, not necessarily.
 Oversleeping often leaves you more tired and groggy.
-It can have other negative effects, like chronic illness.
+It can have other adverse effects, like chronic illness.
 Quality matters more than quantity.
 Deep, restorative sleep is the true stamina booster.

 Citations: